RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - It had been argued on behalf of the Commonwealth that the law impacted on some private electricity suppliers (who generated the remaining 3 per cent of Queensland electricity) in Queensland, so it did not single out the QEC for special treatment.
         - Mason J rejected the argumenT
     - Discriminatrion differences
-      - Direct discrimination def arises when one (or in this context a State government entity) is treated differently than other persons (or entities). discrimination can be described as “discrimination in application” or “form”.
+      - Direct discrimination def arises when one (or in this context a State government entity) is treated differently than other persons (or entities). discrimination can be described as "discrimination in application" or "form".
       - Indirect discrimination def arises when a rule or law is applied neutrally, but impacts disproportionately and detrimentally on a certain group (or State government).
         - Indirect discrimination is discrimination in substance or effect, rather than form.+
-    - “Rational” discrimination
+    - "Rational" discrimination
       - In certain circumstances, the Commonwealth is constitutionally authorised to pass legislation which in form and/or effect discriminates against the States or a State.
       - Deane and Brennan JJ went on to find in Queensland Electricity Commission in dissent, that s 51(xxxv), the conciliation and arbitration power, did in fact authorise the Commonwealth to impose special dispute resolution provisions on particular existing disputes, such as the one identified in s 6(1), whether the dispute concerned a State government entity or not
         -  outlined an exception to the discrimination prohibition